 Having your head in the clouds has always been seen as a bad thing in the professional world.
 Yet, daydreaming is actually a fun way to de-stress at work.

-But structured daydreaming actually makes people more creative, more productive, and less stressed.
+Structured daydreaming actually makes people more creative, more productive, and less stressed.
 Reminding (and encouraging) your employees to take a few minutes every hour to let their minds wander could pay huge, stress-relieving benefits.

 3. The Office Pet

 Furry (or sometimes non-furry) friends are an amazing way to relieve stress inside an office.
-WebMD shows an interesting connection between playing with a pet and reduced stress hormones.
+WebMD shows an interesting connection between playing with a pet and reduced stress hormone.
 Whether you buy, adopt, or have your workers take turns bringing in their own pets, taking a few minutes a day to rub a dog behind the ears can do emotional wonders for us.